 LEVELING THE KILN

 Level the kiln while you are installing it.
 Use thin metal shims under the legs to accomplish the leveling (never wood or other combustible materials).
-Some kilns have leveling bolts or pads.
 Make sure that the base will not wobble.

 ADJUST THE HINGE PROPERLY